Hit360D/cgpsc/src/content/post/study-material/index.md

 - Hariram Publication's Chhattisgarh objective question bank [Focused more on newer questions as compared to Pratiyogita Saransh]

+For India GS question banks covering All India exams are superior.
+I recommend the following.

+- Ghatnachakra objective question banks [Available in both English and Hindi][Separate question bank for every subject covered in Prelims]

 ### Previous Year Papers

 You need previous year papers for your analysis.
 You can refer either directly to the original question papers [time consuming] or get the following that magically appeared in the market recently.